 One of the increasingly popular forms of cloud computing are so-called SaaS services, or Software as a Service.
 This solution is based on the assumption that applications and databases are installed on the provider’s servers, and access to applications is usually provided through a website.
 The most popular applications of this type include: OneDrive, SalesForce.com, Google Apps, Concur, and Dropbox.
-The advantage of such an approach is that the Customer gets access to solutions with specific functionality, without having to invest in IT infrastructure.
-An additional advantage is that such programs are often available on various platforms such as computers or mobile devices.
+The advantage of such an approach is that the Customer gets access to solutions with specific functionalities, without having to invest in IT infrastructure.
+An additional advantage is that such programs can be accessed through both desktops and mobile devices.

-Cloud solutions are also becoming an increasingly popular tool in pharmaceutical companies, including in areas assessed as critical to good manufacturing practices (GMP).
+Cloud solutions are also becoming an increasingly popular tool in pharmaceutical companies, including areas deemed as critical to good manufacturing practices (GMP).
 When we talk about software supporting a critical GMP area, we must of course remember that such a solution will require validation.
-How can such a validation be carried out correctly?
+How can such validation be carried out correctly?
 What are the potential risks?
 What kind of cooperation can you expect between the pharmaceutical company and the provider?
-I will try to answer these questions below.
+These are the principal questions, that will be addressed in this article.

 As in any other case, we should start by preparing the User Requirement Specification (URS).
-When choosing an SaaS solution, however, it should be kept in mind that apart from functional requirements describing system operation or quality requirements covering GMP aspects, we should particularly consider the issues of data management and data integrity.
+However, when choosing a SaaS solution, it should be kept in mind that apart from functional requirements describing system operation or quality requirements covering GMP aspects, we should particularly consider the issues of data management and data integrity.

 The above issues do not, of course, exhaust the whole range of questions and requirements that can be posed to the SaaS system, but they should help to point the way when writing the URS.